 Start of the School Year Celebration

 Pow Wow means gathering or celebration.
-Traditionally, a Pow Wow was an annual event held after the winter snows had melted.
+For Anishinaabeg peoples, traditionally, a Pow Wow was an annual event held after the winter snows had melted.
 It was a time to celebrate the renewal of life, renew old friendships and form new ones.
 It was an opportunity to hold naming ceremonies and other traditional honouring ceremonies.

 Apple Week & Pi Day